Internal link optimization is a must if you want your website to rank in Google's search results.

 To perform an internal link audit, start by identifying all of the internal links on your website.

-Then, evaluate the quality and relevance of each link, making sure they are accurately describing the content of the linked page.
+Then, evaluate the quality and relevance of each link.
+Make sure they are accurately describing the content of the linked page.

 You should also ensure there are no broken links or links that are pointing to outdated or irrelevant content.